UmairMalik309/cfwheels/guides/README.md

 ### Start a new Application using the Wizard

-To install a new application using the 3.0 Snapshot architecture, we can uise the new application wizard and select Bleeding Edge when promted to select the template to use.
+To install a new application using version 3.0, we can use the new application wizard and select Bleeding Edge when prompted to select the template to use.

 {% tabs %}
 {% tab title="CommandBox" %}